Legal Blog

 Recent Posts

-Have you lost money due to your purchase of American Realty Capital Global Trust or are you unable to sell your stake in this investment?
-American Realty Capital Global Trust is an illiquid and complex ‘Private Placement’ investment.
-The term Private Placement is a...
+Have you lost money due to your purchase of American Finance Trust or are you unable to sell your stake in this investment?
+American Finance Trust is an illiquid and complex ‘Private Placement’ investment.
+The term Private Placement is a catch-all term that can also...

 Fraud is a problem in any industry, especially the financial industry.
 Classic fraud schemes like Ponzi schemes begin with a promise of an investment opportunity but often end with financial ruin and potential participation in a crime.
 Other schemes are subtler or may...